Board of Directors

 Bob Lehman

-Bob Lehman is the Executive Director of the San Diego Museum Council and Vice Chair of the San Diego County Arts and Culture Commission.
+Bob Lehman (Chair) is the Executive Director of the San Diego Museum Council and Vice Chair of the San Diego County Arts and Culture Commission.
 He is proud to serve as Chair of San Diego Art Matters.
-As leader of the San Diego Museum Council, Lehman advocates on behalf of more than 80 museums and cultural institutions throughout San Diego County has an additional 30 cultural partnerships in Baja California.
+As leader of the San Diego Museum Council, Lehman advocates for more than 80 museums and cultural institutions throughout San Diego County and has an additional 30 cultural partnerships in Baja California.
 The Council is now one of the nation’s largest regional consortiums of museums and cultural institutions.
 Lehman also serves on the Arts + Culture: San Diego Task Force and represents museums, LGBTQ+, and veterans' communities on the Balboa Park Cultural Advisory Board.
 He previously served as Director of Marketing at the Phoenix Theatre Cultural Center and as Executive Director of Finest City Performing Arts.
+He recently joined the board of California for the Arts/California Arts Advocates, the state’s leading advocate for arts and culture.
 For more than 25 years, Lehman has been a nationally recognized leader in the fight for social justice and equality.
-As a combat U.S. Marine veteran, he founded San Diego's American Veterans for Equal Rights and helped end "Don't Ask, Don't Tell."
-He and his husband also led San Diego's initiatives for marriage equality and made history as the first two men in California history to marry legally.
-Three San Diego mayors have named a day in Lehman's honor.
-In 2016, the City of San Diego Human Relations Commission named Lehman "Humanitarian of the Year."
-In 2022, the California State Legislature honored him at the State Capital.

 Matt D'Arrigo

-Matt D'Arrigo has dedicated the past 20 years of his life to being a champion and advocate for the arts and young people.
+Matt D'Arrigo (Vice Chair) has dedicated the past 20 years to being a champion and advocate for the arts and young people.
 He is the Director of Creative Youth Development at the Clare Rose Foundation and the Co-Founder of The Clare Rose Center for Creative Youth Development (CYD) in San Diego, CA. The Center is a backbone organization and philanthropic intermediary established to ensure that CYD funders, practitioners, organizations, and young people have access to the resources, tools, opportunities, and relationships they need to thrive.
 With a small team, D'Arrigo oversees local, regional, and national strategy, investments, advocacy, coalition building, and field-building activities.

 D'Arrigo is co-founder of the National CYD Funders Forum and Arts Amplifying Youth.
 (AAY!).
-He sits on the boards of the National Guild for Community Arts Education, Catalyst of San Diego and Imperial Counties, and is Vice-Chair of the San Diego Regional Arts & Culture Coalition.
-He also sits on the National Partnership for Creative Youth
+He sits on the boards of the National Guild for Community Arts Education, Catalyst of San Diego and Imperial Counties.
+He also sits on the National Partnership for Creative Youth Development and the Arts Ed Impact Group for Grant Makers for Education.
+He is a coach and facilitator for the Fieldstone Leadership Network San Diego.

 Shayla James

-Shayla James (she/her) resides in San Diego on Kumeyaay Land.
+Shayla James (Secretary) (she/her) resides in San Diego on Kumeyaay Land.
 She balances her time as an arts administrator, teaching artist, and researcher in the arts and culture sector.
 Her work is rooted in community and collaboration across disciplines, and she advocates for accessible, inclusive arts learning and programming for all ages.

 Danielle Bunch